zzwjames/minigpt4-batch/README.md

 ## Acknowledgment

 A huge thank you to [Camenduru](https://github.com/camenduru) for developing the awesome MiniGPT-4 Colab, which has served as the foundation for most of this work.
+Huge thanks to [rafraf](https://www.instagram.com/rafstahelin/) for making the features what they are.
 This project is primarily aimed at helping people train Stable Diffusion models to mass caption their images.

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference